So, you want to try yoga, but you’re not sure what to expect?

 On the mat

 Class will usually start with centring; focusing on the breath to help quiet the mind.
 From there you will move through a series of poses.
 There are many poses in yoga, however you can expect most classes to include poses which twist the spine, stretch the backs of the legs, and open the chest and shoulders.
 Depending on the style of class you choose to attend you may find it very relaxing or more energetic.
 Some classes may include breathing exercises or meditation mixed in with the poses.
 Class will end with relaxation; time for your body and mind to absorb all the benefits of the practice.
 This is not time for sleep, but rather to be aware of your breath and enjoy the calm and stillness present in the body.
 Lie down, make yourself comfortable with your eyes closed, and embrace the time to just be.
 I will let you know when it’s time to sit up and close the class.
-Sometimes class will end by chanting ‘om’ and sometimes not, it depends on the day.
-You are always welcome to join in during the chant, or sit quietly and listen if you prefer.

 “I think of Blissful Yoga as a warm embrace for body, mind and spirit.
 Georgia and her team offer a beautifully balanced approach to yoga – always inspiring, gently challenging, ever welcoming.
 Whenever I leave, I feel like a stronger, more peaceful version of myself and I am filled with gratitude.”